-In the struggle which is none of our seeking, and in the fighting methods which are not our invention but which are forced upon us on the part of the bourgeoisie, it is the duty of the working class - and even if we are a hundred times against bloodshed and pacifists a thousand times over -, it is our duty to proceed against our adversary with the same weapons as he uses (Enthusiastic, applause).
+inghting methods which are not our invention but which are forced upon us on the part of the bourgeoisie, it is the duty of the working class - and even if we are a hundred times against bloodshed and pacifists a thousand times over -, it is our duty to proceed against our adversary with the same weapons as he uses (Enthusiastic, applause).

-And if in your Czecho-Slovakian Republic there are democrats - whether socialist or non-socialist - who remonstrate with you, that this is not the task of the workers, and if tomorrow, the social patriotic press inveighs against Finnmen, then you must call attention to the fact that at Hamburg not one of them had protested against this, and tell them that they are either hopeless donkeys or damnable hypocrites.
+And if in your Czecho-Slovakian Republic there are democrats - whether socialist or non-socialist - who remonstrate with you, that this is not the task of the workers, and if tomorrow, the social patriotic press inveighs against Fimmen, then you must call attention to the lact that at Hamburg not one of them had protested against this, and tell them that they are either hopeless donkeys or damnable hypocrites.
 (Loud applause.)